RD Power Filter

 These are hifi enthusiast feelings, nothing measurable or in any way quantifiable.
 The high end system sounds a bit different (although it wasn’t bad before) now.
 The sound became clearer, perhaps the vocal and individual instruments now stand out more with quality recordings.

 Does a power filter really improve the quality of sound?

 In short, yes.
-Even with the electromagnetic compatibility standards in place, high frequency interference can still occur.
-Although this interference is beyond the borders of hearable frequency, due to interference and modulation—that is by putting together random high frequencies—low—hearable frequencies develop.
+Even with the electromagnetic compatibility standards in place, high frequency interference still occurs.
+Although this interference is beyond the borders of hearable frequency, due to interference and modulation—that is by putting together random high frequencies—low, hearable frequencies develop.
 On our blog, you can find practical measuring tests and more information on filtration.